crossplane/crossplane/docs/reference/composition.md

 ## Compositions

-Below is a detailed example of a `Composition`.

 > You might find while reading through this documentation that Crossplane is
 > missing some functionality you need to compose resources.
 If that's the case,
 > please [raise an issue] against the crossplane/crossplane repository, with as
 > much detail **about your use case** as possible.
->
-> Please understand that the Crossplane maintainers are growing the feature set
+Please understand that the
+> Crossplane maintainers are growing the feature set of the `Composition` type
+> conservatively.
+We highly value the input of our users and community, but we
-> of the `Composition` type slowly and carefully.
-We feel it's critical to avoid
-> bloat and complexity, and therefore exercise the right to carefully consider
+> also feel it's critical to avoid bloat and complexity.
+We therefore wish to
-> each new addition.
-We feel some features may be better suited for a real,
+> carefully consider each new addition.
+We feel some features may be better
-> expressive programming language and intend to build an alternative to the
+> suited for a real, expressive programming language and intend to build an
-> `Composition` type per [this proposal][issue-2524].
+> alternative to the `Composition` type as it is documented here per
+> [this proposal][issue-2524].

 You'll encounter a lot of 'field paths' when reading or writing a `Composition`.
-Field paths reference a field within a Kubernetes object via a simple string.
+Field paths reference a field within a Kubernetes object via a simple string 'path'.
 [API conventions][field-paths] describe the syntax as:

 > Standard JavaScript syntax for accessing that field, assuming the JSON object
 > was transformed into a JavaScript object, without the leading dot, such as